jkittley/anneoutreach/README.md

 If you want people to be able to access the hosted web pages via WiFi you can setup the Pi3 to act as a local Access Point.
 This section was modified from https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/

+First install the two packages required
+* sudo apt-get install dnsmasq hostapd

-First we need to set a static IP address for wlan0
+Now we need to set a static IP address for wlan0
 * sudo nano /etc/dhcpcd.conf
 * Add the following to the bottom of the file: